Taranaki

 Taranaki is a region in the west of New Zealand's North Island.
-It is named after its main geographical feature, the stratovolcano of Mount Taranaki, also known as Mount Egmont.
+It is named after its main geographical feature, the stratovolcano Taranaki Maunga, formerly known as Mount Egmont.

 The main centre is the city of New Plymouth.
-The New Plymouth District is home to more than 65 per cent of the population of Taranaki.
-New Plymouth is in North Taranaki along with Inglewood and Waitara.
-South Taranaki towns include Hāwera, Stratford, Eltham, and Ōpunake.
+The New Plymouth District is one of three in the region and is home to more than 65 per cent of the population of Taranaki.
+The Stratford District includes the main centres of Stratford, Midhirst, Toko and Whangamōmona.
+The South Taranaki District includes Hāwera, Manaia, Eltham, and Ōpunake.

 Since 2005, Taranaki has used the promotional brand "Like no other".